m2osw/eventdispatcher/snaplogger/README.md

 can be used to send the data to a log server on another computer.

 _**Note:** if you use syslog already, you can also setup syslog to share the logs between multiple computers.
-This will not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based services)._
+This does not include all the capabilities offered by our server, but you'll get logs from all your services (not just Snap! based services)._